John Schlitt: Head-East era and aftermath

 While with Head East, the band had several hits during the 70s.
 They released five studio albums and a live album.
 However, during that time, he developed a dependency on cocaine and alcohol.
 He was fired from the band in March 1980.
 Then, Schlitt formed a short-lived band, "Johnny", with his brother Jeff Schlitt, Don Colluci, Jim McNeely, Troy Tipton, Mike Willis, and Burk Burkhardt, but the band fell apart as his addiction intensified in a six-month depression during which he "came very close to suicide".
 During that time, however, his wife became a born-again Christian and convinced Schlitt to see her pastor.
 Schlitt confesses that he had already decided to end his life and agreed to the meeting only "so my wife would be able to say ‘he tried’ after I was gone."

 Schlitt also became a born-again Christian.
 He decided to leave music and rededicate his life to his family.
 Afterwards, he worked cleaning the floors at a factory and slowly rose through the ranks until he became a mining engineer for a mining construction company.
 Finally, he became their cost and scheduling engineer.
 During that time, Schlitt attended Gethsemane Church in Evansville, Indiana where he sang with the worship team.

 Thirty-one years after being kicked out of Head East, Schlitt appeared with the band again to mark the band's 2011 induction into the Iowa Rock N Roll Music Association Hall of Fame.
 He was joined by former Head East drummer Steve Huston along with the band's keyboardist Roger Boyd.

 Petra era

 Five years after being in Head East, Bob Hartman called him and asked him to audition for Christian rock band Petra.
 Petra had just lost its lead singer Greg X. Volz, who had left to pursue a solo career.
 After a session with Hartman (band's co-founder and guitarist), he was asked to join the band.
 Schlitt's first show with the band was on February 3, 1986 beginning a career of nearly two decades with them.
 His first album with the band was their 1986 album Back to the Street.

 While he was with Petra, the band released two RIAA certified Gold albums (Beyond Belief and Petra Praise: The Rock Cries Out) and earned four Grammy and numerous Dove Awards.
 They went to all 50 states in the U.S. traveling to over 35 countries.

-Concert in Shillong, Meghalaya, India, in the 2004 with Firehouse and another in 2012 featuring the US band's singer John Schlitt.
-These events highlight the presence of the American gospel rock band and their international performances in the capital of Meghalaya.